-Monitoring your WordPress site lets you gather data that shows you if your site is working as you’d expect.
-This data can help you make better decisions about your site.
+Monitoring your WordPress site lets you gather data that shows you whether your site is working as you’d expect.
+This data can help you to make better decisions about your site.

-There are three things you want to be monitoring:
+There are three things you should be monitoring:

 What are the benefits of monitoring these things?
-The advantages of monitoring your WordPress site are multifaceted; here are some examples:
+The advantages of monitoring your WordPress website are multifaceted -- here are some examples:

-Monitoring uptime could demonstrate that your site is unavailable for more than the average of 7 hours 45 mins and let you know that you should switch to a better hosting provider.
-If your site is unavailable for extended periods of time, this will affect your search rankings, reputation, and revenue - highly undesirable outcomes for any website.
+Monitoring uptime could demonstrate that your site is unavailable for more than the average seven hours 45 minutes, and let you know that you should switch to a better hosting provider.
+If your site is unavailable for extended periods of time, this will affect your search rankings, reputation, and revenue -- highly undesirable outcomes for any website.

-An unexplained drop in revenue can be solved with uptime monitoring: If you’re running an eCommerce site, downtime results in lost revenue, thus monitoring uptime will help explain curious drops in revenue.
+An unexplained drop in revenue can be solved with uptime monitoring: If you’re running an ecommerce site, downtime will result in lost revenue, thus monitoring uptime will help to explain any curious drops.
 In 2013, Google went down for five minutes at a cost of $545,000.
 The International Working Group on Cloud Computing Resiliency found that downtime in 2014 cost $285 million in lost or missed business.
 These are serious numbers that demonstrate the scale of the problem and importance of uptime monitoring.
 You can work out the annual cost of your own downtime using the following formula:

 (annual revenue/365/24) * hours of downtime = $ cost

-This helpful equation breaks your annual revenue down into hourly revenue and then multiples by the number of hours your site is inaccessible in order to get a dollar cost.
+This helpful equation breaks your annual revenue down into hourly revenue, and then multiplies by the number of hours your site is inaccessible to get a dollar cost.
 Of course, to use this accurately, you need to be monitoring your downtime.
-This illustrates the benefit of monitoring your site: you gather more data, which can be used to make better decisions, which can improve your website.
+This illustrates the benefit of monitoring your site: You gather more data, which can be used to make better decisions, which can improve your website.

 These case studies demonstrate the importance of monitoring a WordPress site.
-All types of sites, whether eCommerce, blog, affiliate, business, or a simple hobby site suffer when something goes wrong, where in lost revenue, lost reputation or lost rankings.
-And, as the example from Google shows, no site is immune from unwanted or unexpected problems.
+All types of sites, whether ecommerce, blog, affiliate, business, or a simple hobby site suffer when something goes wrong, whether in lost revenue, lost reputation or lost rankings.
+And, as the example from Google shows, no site is immune to unwanted or unexpected problems.

-There are no shortages of apps, tools and subscription services offering monitoring services.
-Most of these can do one thing really well; indeed, the best option is a dedicated tool for each of the following factors: visitor statistics, site speed, and uptime.
+There are no shortages of apps, tools and subscriptions offering monitoring services.
+Most of these can do one thing really well; indeed, the best option is a dedicated tool for each of the following factors: Visitor statistics, site speed, and uptime.

 While there are dozens of tools in each category, there’s often a single, market-leading service that’s cheaper (or free), has more features, and/or is better integrated with WordPress.
 We’re going to look in detail at the best tool for the job and then show you the alternative options.

-Jetpack won’t do everything you need for WordPress monitoring, and of the things it does do, some are done well, and others aren’t great.
+Jetpack won’t do everything you need for WordPress monitoring, and, of the things it does do, some are done well, and others aren’t great.
 ManageWP will do everything to a reasonable standard, but you pay for the privilege.
-You can find out more about Jetpack here and read our review of ManageWP here.

 With this in mind, we can start looking at the very best tools for each of the WordPress monitoring jobs.